 If we type the word hipster in Google most of the definitions would take us to some common points.
-It can be defined as urban tribe with some specific lifestyle points featured around ‘vintage’ fashion.
+It can be defined as an urban tribe with some specific lifestyle points featured around ‘vintage’ fashion.
 It could be said that it is a lifestyle where old remains new.

 Brick Lane is well known in London as one of the most vibrant and cool areas in the city.
-Its main feature is the street market, taken place every Sunday.
-It is one of those street marke

-ts where anything is eventful.
+Its main feature is the street market, which takes place every Sunday.
+It is one of those street markets where anything is eventful.

-Even going every Sunday, each day would be different, a new street artist would be painting grafitti or would be playing music.
+Even going every Sunday, each day would be different, a new street artist would be painting graffiti or would be playing music.
 It is, without doubt, the best place for finding the desirable vintage clothes that would make your outfit trendy and edgy.

 Brick Lane has that vibrant atmosphere where the mix of cultures is prominent; you can try so many different types of food coming from diverse countries in one place.
-Food, music and diverse vintage and second hand clothes, you need nothing else to feel like a real Londoner.
+Food, music, and diverse vintage and second-hand clothes, you need nothing else to feel like a real Londoner.

 Speaking about good weather, a city that really knows what is that is Madrid.
 From the UK to Spain following the hipster waves we would arrive to Malasaña, a central neighbourhood in Madrid.

 With a really high concentration of bars and restaurants, this bit of Madrid is the best place to feel the real “aperitivo” moment.
 Most of the bars in the area are quite small but that is not a problem when no one needs to or, actually wants to stay inside having a beer.

-We can say that the real hipster wave in Madrid is based in food and old style bars.
-Think about the ones that our grandparents used to enjoy, and now we see as the trendiest place.
+We can say that the real hipster wave in Madrid is based on food and old-style bars.
+Think about the ones that our grandparents used to enjoy, and now we see them as the trendiest place.